 Can I receive a waiver of the mandatory application fee?

 The Department of Psychological Sciences will provide a limited number of waivers of the Graduate School's mandatory application fee.
-To receive a waiver the applicant must begin the graduate application online (click here to begin the application) and answer the following questions (click here to go to the website to answer the questions).
+To receive a waiver the applicant must (1) begin the graduate application online (click here to begin the graduate application) and (2) answer the following questions (click here to go to the website to answer the questions).

 Off